 When do conifers shed needles?
 Do conifers shed their needles frequently?
 Generally, a conifer that sheds its needles will do so once a year, in autumn.

 Every September through October, you’ll see your conifer shedding needles as part of its natural needle drop.
 First, the older, inner foliage yellows.
 Soon after, it falls to the ground.
-But the tree is not about to defoliate.
+The tree is not about to defoliate though.
 On most conifers, new foliage stays green and does not fall.

 Which Conifers Shed Needles?

 All conifers do not shed the same number of needles.
 Some shed more, some less, some all needles, every year.
-And stress factors like drought and root damage can cause more needles to fall than usual.
+Stress factors like drought and root damage can also cause more needles to fall than usual.

 A few conifers are actually deciduous and drop all of their needles every year.
 Larch is a conifer that sheds its needles completely in the fall.
 Dawn redwood is another conifer shedding needles every year to pass the winter with bare branches.